Operation Solstice (Alsace): Casualties

 In terms of equipment, French losses were significantly greater due to the forced evacuation of strongpoints.
 The deployment of armored elements on the French side resulted in the total loss of 4 medium tanks, 2 light tanks, 6 tank destroyers, and 1 armored car.
 On the German side, a total of 9 vehicles were lost.
 Around 45 vehicles had to be repaired (15 long-term and 30 short-term).

 Trivia

-There is also a street named after BM24 in Strasbourg: "Rue du Bataillon de Marché 24".
+There is also a street named after BM24 in Strasbourg: "Rue du Bataillon de Marche 24".